 Pachter thinks Sony is being more intelligent with the release of a true 4K gaming console by waiting until market saturation hits around 50% in the U.S – meaning Sony wants nearly 50% of Americans to own a 4K TV before launching the PS5, presumably to significantly boost sales.

 The tactic is smart if the market indeed reaches that level of saturation by 2020.
 Some believe, however, that both the release of the PS5 console and the growth of 4K TV purchases will come at a slower rate.
 In other words, we may not see an official PS5 release date until 2021 to 2022.

-According to rumors on the web, the PlayStation 5 will be backwards-compatible with the PS4 Pro and will render games in true 4K resolution at 60 frames per second or better.
+According to rumors on the web, the PlayStation 5 will be backward-compatible with the PS4 Pro and will render games in true 4K resolution at 60 frames per second or better.

 No official details have been released.
 We’ll have to wait to learn more about the PS5 specs, official release date, and other information.
 We will report on it as soon as it’s available, though.